Why four day work week?

 At this time of year, holidays for some are about religious tradition.
 For others, it’s a whirlwind of parties, yummy food, and gifts.
 And for still others, it may be a bit of a tough time – what with all the demands of family and friends and sometimes even the feeling you’re supposed to be having a better time than you are.

-But for me…it’s always been about NOT WORKING!
+But for me, it’s always been about NOT WORKING!
 Even when I was a kid in school, knowing that a holiday was coming was the greatest feeling in the world.
-A day off to do whatever I want?
+A day off — or more — to do whatever I want?
 No one expecting me to get up early or do any homework?
+Time to do things of my own choosing.
 Wuhoo!

 We all need time to recharge

 Everyone needs downtime.
-A chance to rest and a chance for the brain to process problems without our even knowing what was happening.
+A chance to rest and a chance for the brain to process problems without our even knowing what’s going on in the background.
 And for introverts like me, we need it even more than most, since alone time helps us get revitalized and feel our strength return.

 Into my adult years, I always felt that same special joy of holidays.
 That time of year when I could carve out time just for myself with no special demands.
 And I spent many years trying to figure out how to get a lot more of that great joyful feeling into my work life!